Systematic search for singularities in 3D Euler flows: Introduction

 In analogy to the work of \citet{Fehn2022, Guo:2022:blowup}, we adopt an indirect approach to distinguish between regular and singular evolution based on resolution refinement.
 When solving the optimization problem on a ``short'' time interval $[0, T]$, if the objective functional approximated using different resolutions converges to a finite value as the resolution is refined, then we conclude the Euler system \eqref{eq:Euler} is well-posed on this short interval.
-However, when the interval $[0, T]$ is ``long'', presumably longer than the minimum time of existence guaranteed by Theorem~\ref{thm:Hm}, the objective functional evaluated on the optimal solutions may diverge upon resolution refinements.
-In practice, based on numerical experiments, we use $T = 25$ and $T = 75$ for the short and long optimization time windows.
-We do in fact observe these two distinct behaviors and conclude that in the latter scenario the divergence of the objective functional in Euler flows on the long time interval $[0,75]$ may signal a potential singularity formation in the flow.
-The behavior of the different diagnostic quantities does not contradict the possibility of a singularity formation, although a firm conclusion cannot be drawn due to insufficient numerical resolution.
+However, when the interval $[0, T]$ is ``long'', presumably longer than the minimum time of existence guaranteed by Theorem~\ref{thm:Hm}, the objective functional evaluated at the optimal solutions may diverge upon resolution refinements. {Here ``short'' and ``long'' times are defined in relation to the interval of local existence guaranteed by Theorem~\ref{thm:Hm}.
+More specifically, a ``short'' time is assumed to be within that interval, whereas a ``long'' time is outside.
+Theorem~\ref{thm:Hm} does not provide a precise numerical value for the interval of local existence and in} practice, based on numerical experiments, we use $T = 25$ and $T = 75$ for the short and long optimization time windows.
+We do in fact observe these two distinct behaviors and conclude that in the latter scenario the divergence of the objective functional on the long time interval $[0,75]$ may signal a potential singularity formation in the flow.
+Although a definitive conclusion cannot be drawn due to numerical limitations, the behavior of different diagnostic quantities does not contradict the possibility of a singularity formation.
 The corresponding flow features two colliding vortex rings and while these flow structures are quite deformed, the flow does exhibit certain nontrivial symmetries.
 In particular, the region in the flow where the potential singularity may occur is nearly axisymmetric.